-- Check-in at least 10 minutes before your appointment.
-If your healthcare team is running late, please wait for them to join.
+- Join your virtual visit directly via MyChart or through the link received via e-mail on the morning of your visit.
+Be sure to join at least 10 minutes before your appointment.
+If your care team is running late, please wait for them to join.
 Call the office if the wait becomes too long or you need to reschedule.

 - As the visit comes to an end, ask your care team when and how you should follow-up!